DARLINGTON, SOUTH CAROLINA (March 1, 2016) – Darlington Raceway is looking for its next Lady in Black!

-The position is an integral part of Darlington Raceway’s efforts to focus on the fans and represent the track in the local community, which has supported it since 1950.
+The position is an integral part of the track’s continued efforts to focus on the fans and represent the track in the communities that have supported it since its inception in 1950.

 The candidate will follow a successful two-year reign by Darlington native Kaitlyn Bailey, who held the position in 2014-15.